MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 ## Command Line Interface (CLI)

 Awake can also be executed as a standalone application, directly from the PowerToys folder.
-The following command line arguments can be used when running `PowerToys.Awake.exe` from the terminal:
+The following command line arguments can be used when running `PowerToys.Awake.exe` from the terminal or via a `.lnk` shortcut file:

 | Argument          | Description |
 |:------------------|:------------|